 The information in this section refers only to features installed or adapted to the dash and driver compartment area by Winnebago Industries[®].
-It also includes passenger seating in the living area of the coach.
+It also includes passenger seating in the living area of the motorhome.

 See the chassis manual in your InfoCase for all original chassis related controls, instrumentation, switches, and other features.
-This includes items such as transmission, parking brakes, cruise control, gauges, wipers, lights, etc.
+This includes items such as cruise control, climate controls, gauges, wipers, lights, front seats, and three-point safety belts, etc.